 - 1. After the applicable testing period, remove heavily chlorinated water to prevent damage to the pipe.
 Flush the chlorinated water from the main until chlorine measurements show that the concentration in the water leaving the main is greater than 0.5 mg/L but less than 2.0 mg/L. - a.
-Properly dispose of heavily chlorinated water to an approved sanitary sewer.
-If no sanitary sewer is available, apply a reducing agent to the water to be wasted thoroughly neutralize chlorine residual.
+Properly dispose of heavily chlorinated water to an approved sanitary sewer as required by Section 02102 and AWWA C651, Appendix C. If no sanitary sewer is available, apply a reducing agent to the water to be wasted to thoroughly neutralize chlorine residual.
 The following table shows the amount of neutralizing chemicals required.
 Where necessary, federal, state and local regulatory agencies should be contacted to determine if there are special provisions for the disposal of heavily chlorinated water.